lightbend/lightbend-orchestration-docs/src/main/paradox/overview.md

 **Status**

 An application status (health and readiness) facility is provided.
 By default, applications that use Akka Cluster will not be indicated as "ready" until they have joined (or formed) a cluster.
-Wen combined with [Split Brain Resolver](https://developer.lightbend.com/docs/akka-commercial-addons/current/split-brain-resolver.html), this gives you a very reliable mechanism for deploy Akka Cluster-based applications.
+When combined with [Split Brain Resolver](https://developer.lightbend.com/docs/akka-commercial-addons/current/split-brain-resolver.html), this gives you a very reliable mechanism for deploy Akka Cluster-based applications.
 These facilities are easily extensible by your application so that you can layer additional health and readiness checks on top of the provided ones.